 Demolitions began at “Murder Mall” late last year.

-The concept for the district, currently dubbed 1,300 Acres (previously called Innovation Village), is easy to visualize.
+The concept for the district, currently dubbed 1,300 Acres (also called Innovation Village), is easy to visualize.
 May throws out examples like the Boston Seaport, where 200 startups have set up shop in recent years, or University City in West Philadelphia, where computer scientists can look down from office windows to boarded rowhomes that don’t look much different than those found in West Baltimore.
 But unlike in Philadelphia or Boston, the idea for 1,300 Acres was not born at City Hall or developed over time as universities expanded and grew.
 Instead, it came from residents, including May, who began to organize around a desire to see investment in the four historic West Baltimore neighborhoods that they collectively called home: Druid Heights, Marble Hill, Bolton Hill and Reservoir Hill.
 In 2013, these residents formed a nonprofit, the Mount Royal Community Development Corporation, to take on small neighborhood improvement projects.
 One early project had the CDC buying historic homes out of foreclosure and renovating them.
 As time went on, conversations about dealing with boarded-up houses, trash and open-air drug markets gradually morphed into a conversation about the root of the problems.

 “We kept coming back to the same question because a lot of our neighbors were saying the same thing: The real issue was jobs, and livable wage jobs,” May, CEO of the new Innovation Village District nonprofit working to make 1,300 Acres a reality.